kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

 = 4.4 - October 23, 2014 =
 * Added H.264 HTML5 video resolution switcher for the Video.js player.
-Automatically selects the appropriate resolution for the size of the displayed video and allows manual user switching.
+Automatically selects the appropriate resolution for the size of the displayed video and allows manual user switching on desktop computers.
 * Added option to set videos to automatically fill their containers.
 * Added buttons to manually set other videos in the media library as alternate formats for the current video.
 * Added option to encode a custom resolution.